PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 *Run* again the *daq_move_main.py* file.

-You should now notice that our new plugin is already available in the list!
+You should now notice that our new instrument is already available in the list!
 This is thanks to the naming conventions.
 However, the initialization will obviously fail, because for now we did not input any logic in our class.

 Before we go further, let us configure a bit more PyCharm.
 We will first fix the maximum number of characters per lign.
 Each Python project fixes its own convention, so that the code is easier to read.
 For PyMoDAQ, the convention is **120 characters**.
 Go to *File > Settings > Editor > Code Style* and configure *Hard wrap* to 120 characters.

 **Introduction of the class**

 We call the *introduction of the class* the code that is sandwitched between the *class* keyword and the first method definition.
-This code will be executed after the user selected the plugin he wants to use through the *DAQ_Move* UI.
+This code will be executed after the user selected the instrument he wants to use through the *DAQ_Move* UI.

 This part of the code from the original plugin was working, so let's just copy-paste it, and adapt a bit to our case.

 .. figure:: /image/plugin_development/daq_move_pi_e870_introduction+ui.svg
     :width: 800

-    Introduction of the class of our PI E870 plugin.
+    Introduction of the class of our PI E870 instrument.

-First, it is important that we comment the context of this plugin, this can be done in the *docstring* attach to the class, PyMoDAQ follows the `Numpy style`__ for its documentation
+First, it is important that we comment the context of this file, this can be done in the *docstring* attach to the class, PyMoDAQ follows the `Numpy style`__ for its documentation

 __ https://numpydoc.readthedocs.io/en/latest/format.html

 Notice that the import of the wrapper is very similar to what we have done in the gold route.
 However, we do not call anymore the *InterfaceSetupDlg()* method that was poping up a window.
 We rather use the *EnumerateUSB()* method to get the list of the addresses of the plugged controllers, which will then be sent in the parameter panel (in the item named *Devices*) of the DAQ_Move UI.
-We now understand precisely the sequence of events that makes the list of controller addresses available just after we have selected our plugin.
+We now understand precisely the sequence of events that makes the list of controller addresses available just after we have selected our instrument.

 Notice that in the class declaration not all the parameters are visible.
 Most of them are declared in the *comon_parameters_fun* that declares all the parameters that are common to every plugin.
-But if at some point you need to add some specific parameter to your plugin, you just have to add an element in this *params* list, and it will directly be displayed and controllable through the DAQ_Move UI!
+But if at some point you need to add some specific parameter for your instrument, you just have to add an element in this *params* list, and it will directly be displayed and controllable through the DAQ_Move UI!
 You should fill in a *title*, a *name*, a *type* of data, a *value* ...
 You will find this kind of tree everywhere in the PyMoDAQ code.
 Copy-paste the first lign for exemple and see what happens when you execute the code ;)

 To modify the value of such a parameter, you will use something like